toradle/hedera_ai_agent/README.md

 ## Agent Kit Tools
 👉 See [docs/TOOLS.md](docs/TOOLS.md) for the full catalogue & usage examples.

 Want to add more functionality from Hedera Services?
-[Open an issue](https://github.com/hedera-dev/hedera-agent-kit/issues/new?assignees=&labels=enhancement&template=toolkit_feature_request.md&title=%5BFEATURE%5D%20-%20)!
+[Open an issue]!

 ---
 ## Creating Tools